calyxir/calyx/docs/fud/xilinx.md

     device = "xilinx_u50_gen3x16_xdma_201920_3"

 The options for `mode` are `hw_emu` (simulation) and `hw` (on-FPGA execution).
 The device string above is for the [Alveo U50][u50] card, which we have at Cornell.
-The installed Xilinx card would typically be found under the directory `/opt/xilinx/platforms`, in which case one would be able to find a device name of interest.
+The installed Xilinx card would typically be found under the directory `/opt/xilinx/platforms`, where one would be able to find a device name of interest.

 To use hardware emulation, you will also need to configure the `wdb` stage.
 It has similar `ssh_host`, `ssh_username`, and `remote` options to the `xclbin` stage.